Whether your cider and perry is a blend or a single variety, the engine room of its flavour is the choice of apples and pears in its makeup.

 Somerset Redstreak – Look, some apples just taste of … well … apples, and to my palate this is one of them.
 A light brush of tannin and a plump medium body backs up soft, juicy red apples that lean, at their ripest, in a tropical, pineapple-and-apricot way, but never lose their fundamentally juicy-apple soul.

 Tremlett’s Bitter – The hammer of Devon!
-Tremlett’s is one of the most tannic of all varieties, with natural phenolic flavours of cured meat, smoke, petrichor and waxy yellow fruit.
+Tremlett’s is one of the most tannic of all varieties, with a medium body and natural phenolic flavours of cured meat, smoke, petrichor and waxy yellow fruit.
 Another like Foxwhelp and Harry Masters’ Jersey whose concentration of flavour and structure means ageing is almost essential in a single variety.
 Most likely to be found playing a vital role in beefing up a blend.

 Yarlington Mill – “Spice” is the word you most commonly see associated with Yarlington Mill.
 An variety with a lovely rich, mouth-filling depth of dried apple, deep orange, cinnamon and clove.
 Hefty tannins, but Yarlington’s deep richness and full body wraps them up nicely.